Benjamin Crozat "What if you cut code review time & bugs in half, instantly?" Start free for 14 days→

 • Open your terminal.

-• Add this line to the file: export PATH="$PATH:$HOME/.composer/vendor/bin"
+• Add a line like: export PATH="$PATH:/the/path/you/got/from/composer"

-• Finally, reload your shell’s configuration by typing source ~/.bash_profile or source ~/.zshrc.
+• Reload your shell: source ~/.bash_profile or source ~/.zshrc.

-Now, why does it mean and why do we need this?
-When you install packages globally with Composer, their binaries are placed in the $HOME/.composer/vendor/bin directory.
+Now, what does it mean and why do we need this?
+When you install packages globally with Composer, their binaries live in that directory.
+By adding it to your PATH, you’re telling your shell to look there when you type commands.
+It’s a simple way to use those tools without typing the full path each time.

 Install Laravel Valet